What is male chlamydial urethritis?

 When taking antibiotics, it is essential to follow the doctor’s instructions and complete the full course.
 People who are not confident that they will be able to follow the entire course of antibiotics may have the option to take a single dose of an antibiotic under medical supervision.

-Read More: When male infertility occur
+Read More: Where i male infertility experience

 People undergoing treatment for chlamydia should abstain from sexual intercourse for at least 7 days after they have completed their prescribed course of antibiotics.
 By doing this, they will reduce the risk of both spreading the infection to other people and becoming re-infected.